Tap the text to show or hide reading controls.

 “Isn’t the heir to the house Brother Valerian?”

-Every major and minor matter in the manor passed through Valerian’s approval, and the servants and knights alike were treating him as the next head of the house.
+It was an obvious question.
+Every matter in the manor, large or small, passed through Valerian’s approval, and servants and knights alike already treated him as the next head of the house.
+And now, out of nowhere, a succession contest?

 Don’t tell me.